paser-group/ICPColocation/SELF_NOTES.md

 access to a variable.
 In `cdh::oozie` ... oozie.pp resides in `/Users/arahman/PRIOR_NCSU/SECU_REPOS/wiki-pupp/cdh4-2018-06/manifests/`

+> Has been addressed in TaintPup

 #### Repository-3

 A hard-coded password `$jdbc_password = 'oozie'` is specified in `cdh::oozie::defaults`, located in `oozie/defaults`, which is used in
 `cdh::oozie::server` as `$jdbc_password = $cdh::oozie::defaults::jdbc_password`, which is not used anywhere later.

+> Has been addressed in TaintPup

 #### Repository-4